jwhgit01/SysID_ws/README.md

-# RotorSysID_ws
+# SysID_ws
-ROS workspace for multi-rotor system identification
+ROS workspace for fixed-wing and multi-rotor system identification